apache/arrow/docs/source/cpp/compute.rst

 * \(5) The input can be an array, chunked array, record batch or table.
 If the input is a record batch or table, one or more sort keys must be specified.

+* \(6) The output is an array of indices into the input, that define a non-stable sort of the input.

 .. _cpp-compute-vector-structural-transforms: